As of July 1st, 2023, Universal Analytics ID is no longer supported by Google.

 - Set the Enhanced measurement: On.

-- Under the Enhanced measurement cogwheel settings untick the “Page changes based on browser history event” in order to avoid duplicate pageviews.
+- Under the Enhanced measurement cogwheel settings, untick “Page changes based on browser history event” in order to avoid duplicate pageviews.

 - Not migrate your existing UA property to GA4.
 Check more on our FAQs below in this article.